-The setting we described in the previous section for modeling neural information networks, based on Gamma spaces and symmetric monoidal categories of systems and resources, should be regarded as a static setting, like the kinematic description of a physical system, while we did not yet introduce an adequate modelling of dynamics.
+The setting we described in the previous sections for modeling neural information networks, based on categories of network summing functors and symmetric monoidal categories of systems and resources, should be regarded as a static setting, like the kinematic description of a physical system, the overall configuration space, while we did not yet introduce an adequate modeling of dynamics.
 This is the topic we discuss in this section.
-Our model is based on the traditional way of describing dynamics of networks in terms Hopfield networks of nodes with a dynamics governed by excitatory or inhibitory synaptic connections with certain thresholds.
+Our model is based on the traditional way of describing dynamics of networks in terms Hopfield networks, where nodes have a dynamics governed by excitatory or inhibitory synaptic connections with certain thresholds.

+It is important to note that the threshold-linear dynamics of Hopfield networks, which is what we formulate here in our categorical setting, is a {\em non-linear} model of the neuron, unlike the linear model we discussed briefly in \S \ref{LinNeurSec}.

-Formulating a Hopfield network type of dynamics directly in the setting of categories of summing functors makes it possible to simultaneously include in the dynamics all the different levels of structures we have been analyzing in the previous section, with their functorial relations: the network together with its associated codes and weights, the associated computational systems, the associated resources and constraints, both metabolic and informational.
+Formulating a Hopfield network type of dynamics directly in the setting of categories of summing functors makes it possible to simultaneously include in the dynamics all the different levels of structures we have been analyzing in the previous sections, with their functorial relations: the network together with its associated codes and weights, the associated computational systems, the associated resources and constraints, both metabolic and informational.
 All of the structure evolves then according to an overall dynamics that functions in functorially related ways at the various different levels.